Characterizing AI-Generated Misinformation on Social Media: Empirical Analysis

-Regarding the control variables, we observe that media content plays a significant role in driving user engagement.
-Compared to posts without media, those containing images receive 30.46\% more retweets (coef: $0.266$, $p<0.01$), while posts with videos receive 53.86\% more retweets (coef: $0.431$, $p<0.01$).
-Similar patterns are observed across other engagement metrics, except for the impression count, which shows no significant effect of images.
-Posts containing images or videos receive significantly higher engagement overall ($p<0.01$), while GIFs show a significant effect only for retweets -- likely due to the small number of posts with GIFs attached in the dataset.
+Further, we observe that media content plays a significant role in driving user engagement.
+Compared to posts without media, those containing images receive \SI{30.03}{\percent} more reposts (coef: $0.263$,\, $p<0.001$), while posts with videos receive \SI{45.86}{\percent} more reposts (coef: $0.377$,\, $p<0.001$).
+Similar patterns are observed across other engagement metrics, except for impressions, where images are associated with a negative significant effect ($p<0.001$).
+Posts containing images or videos receive significantly higher engagement overall ($p<0.001$), while GIFs show a significant effect only for reposts -- likely due to the small number of posts with GIFs attached in the dataset.

-The effects of social influence variables are also statistically significant ($p < 0.01$) and align with findings from prior work \cite[\eg,][]{Drolsbach.2023b}.
-Higher follower and followee counts are associated with higher engagement, while a higher account age is associated with lower engagement.
-Interestingly, the verification status exhibits a strong positive effect on impression count but a negative effect on both retweet count and like count (all $p < 0.01$).
-This suggests that verified users benefit from greater visibility, likely due to algorithmic amplification on X, which boosts their content in users' feeds.
-However, after controlling for other account characteristics (\eg, follower count) this increased exposure does not translate into higher user engagement.
+The effects of social influence variables are also statistically significant ($p < 0.001$) and align with findings from prior work \cite[\eg,][]{Drolsbach.2023b}.
+Higher follower and followee counts are associated with higher engagement, while greater account age is associated with lower engagement.
+Interestingly, the verification status exhibits a strong positive effect on impression count but a negative effect on both reposts and likes (all $p < 0.001$).
+This suggests that verified users benefit from greater visibility, potentially due to algorithmic amplification on X, which boosts their content in users' feeds.
+However, after controlling for other account characteristics (\eg, follower count), this increased exposure does not translate into higher user engagement.

-\textbf{Model checks:} (1) We checked that variance inflation factors as an indicator of multicollinearity are below the critical value of five \cite{Akinwande.2015}.
-(3) We found confirmatory results when estimating separate regressions for AI-generated vs. not AI-generated posts. (iii) We repeated our regression analysis controlling for the topic and sentiment of the fact-checked posts.
-Here we used the subset of \num{3000} LLM-annotated posts for which we have access to topic and sentiment labels (see Sec.~\nameref{sec:annotation}).
-We found that AI-generated posts are more viral than other misleading posts even after controlling for differences in topics and sentiment.